 If no one checks into a scheduled meeting after a set amount of time, Teem identifies the meeting as a Ghost Meeting and cancels it.
 Our platform then frees up that space and time so that others can use it so that it doesn’t go to waste.
 When someone uses a room that would have been wasted on an unattended meeting, it’s called Recapturing a room, and it’s awesome.

-Next, Zombie Meeting victims, meet our Zombie Killer feature.
-After turning on Check-in via sensors or EventBoard, your Teem admins will choose how many times a recurring meeting can be missed before the entire no-show series is automatically canceled forever by Zombie Killer.
-This feature saves your company time, space, and resources that would have been used for reserved, but empty spaces and trying to manage shared calendars.
+Next, Zombie Meeting® victims, meet our Zombie Hunter feature.
+After turning on Check-in via sensors or EventBoard, your Teem admins will choose how many times a recurring meeting can be missed before the entire no-show series is automatically canceled forever by Zombie Hunter This feature saves your company time, space, and resources that would have been used for reserved, but empty spaces and trying to manage shared calendars.
 How terrifyingly wasteful and boring!

 So the next time you see a reserved room left empty, you’ll know that your company is being haunted, but have no fear!
 Tell yourself, “I know what to do!”
-Then jump onto our admin page and turn on Check-in and Zombie Killer.
-Trick or Treat, Zombie Killers, Trick or Treat.
+Then jump onto our admin page and turn on Check-in and Zombie Hunter.
+Trick or Treat, Zombie Hunter, Trick or Treat.